hariomjangid687/Carvan-Insurance-Prediction-ML/README.md

 22)Fit on whole train data using best estimator of RandomizedSearchCV.
 23)Do the prediction on whole test data.
 24)Save prediction(hardclasses) in an csv file.
-25)Both the models perform well.
+25)Both the models perform well.<br/>
+Note-: To understand the data/columns,please refer data dictionary.